 - Male/ Female breakdown: M: 44%; F: 56%

 A physiotherapist looking for state required a course to complete to maintain a license.
-These are working professionals, ease and price matter to them.
-Most are local to London area.
-They want easy parking, low cost, convenient class times along with relevant and interesting classes.
+These are working professionals, and ease and price matter to them.
+Most are local to the London area.
+They want easy parking, low cost, convenient class times, and relevant and interesting classes.

 - Average age: unknown.